kubermatic/kubermatic/hack/ci/README.md

 TODO: This needs to be cleaned up greatly and adjusted to the KKP Operator.
 The presubmit job for this script is currently not used.

+## run-opa-e2e-tests.sh

+This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the OPA e2e tests.

 ## setup-kind-cluster.sh

 TBD